Perception Is All You Need

 So in practice, we aren't really living in reality itself.
 We're living inside the models we've built of it, and those models sometimes track what's happening reasonably well and sometimes drift far from it.

-Perception feels soft and subjective, but it underlies decisions about what gets built, what gets funded, what gets ignored, and what feels worth pursuing.
+And beliefs influence behavior.
+Shared beliefs shape institutions.
+Institutions shape societies.
+It's all connected in ways that make perception feel soft and subjective, but it actually underlies decisions about what gets built, what gets funded, what gets ignored, and what feels worth pursuing.

-Perception doesn’t erase reality.
-It doesn’t need to.
-What it shapes is how people move through the world and which possibilities ever come into view in the first place.
+Perception doesn't erase reality.
+It doesn't need to.
+What it shapes is how we move through the world and which possibilities ever come into view in the first place.
+And I think being aware of that, just being aware of it, is already a meaningful step.